A Simple Method for Predicting Covariance Matrices of Financial Returns: Choosing the weights via convex optimization

-We choose the weights at time $t$ as the solution of the convex optimization problem \BEQ \EEQ with variables $w_1, \ldots, w_K$, where $N$ is the look-back, $\ones$ denotes the vector with entries one, and $\geq$ between vectors means entrywise.
+We choose the weights at time $t$ as the solution of the convex optimization problem \BEQ \EEQ with variables $\pi_1, \ldots, \pi_K$, where $N$ is the look-back, $\ones$ denotes the vector with entries one, and $\geq$ between vectors means entrywise.
+In words: we choose the (mixture) weights in each period so as to maximize the average log-likelihood of the combined prediction over the trailing $N$ periods.
+The problem \eqref{e-w-it-prob} is convex, and can be solved very quickly and reliably by many methods \citep{boyd2004convex}.
 The covariance predictor is then recovered using \eqref{e-Lhat} and \eqref{e-combined}.

-In words: we choose the (mixture) weights so as to maximize the average log-likelihood of the combined prediction over the trailing $N$ periods.
-The problem \eqref{e-w-it-prob} is convex, and can be solved very quickly and reliably by many methods \cite{boyd2004convex}.
+The look-back $N$ is a parameter that can be adjusted to give good performance.
+Numerical experiments suggest that the predictor is not very sensitive to the choice of $N$, and that a choice $N=10$ seems to work well for asset universes up to a few hundred assets.

 We mention several extensions of the weight problem \eqref{e-w-it-prob}.
 First, we can add one prediction which is diagonal, using any estimates of the volatilities (including constant).
 This gives us shrinkage, automatically chosen.
-We can also add a constraint or objective term that encourages the weights to vary smoothly over time.
+We can also add a constraint or objective term that encourages the weights to vary smoothly over time, as discussed more in chapter~\ref{c-smooth}.

 The CM-IEWMA predictor is a special case of the dynamically weighted prediction combiner described above, where the $K$ predictions are each IEWMA, with different pairs of half-lives $H^\text{vol}$ and $H^\text{cor}$.